 If you’re here for a little northeastern education and fun, be sure to check out the Victoria Mansion museum while you’re there!
 Give history a new breath of life!

-Kennebunkport is a charming seaside village in the south of Maine.
+Kennebunkport is a charming seaside village in the south of Maine that’s popularly known for being one of the best day trips from Boston.
 It’s got long, winding beaches where travelers can find their own little slice of paradise.
 While Kennebunkport is far from being ‘hidden,’ it is most definitely a gem!

-This is one of the best places in Maine to find the peaceful kind of beach day.
+This is one of the best places in Maine to find a peaceful kind of beach day.
 Try Goose Rocks Beach or Arundel Beach to go where the current takes you!